asiakostrzewa/ShazamDesignSystem/docs/Components.md

 ## Dates

-According to [International Organization for Standardization (ISO)](https://www.iso.org){:target="_blank"}, ISO 8601 standard, dates are expressed numerically as year, month, day and are separated by a hyphen.
+According to [ISO 8601 standard](https://www.iso.org/iso-8601-date-and-time-format.html){:target="_blank"}, dates are expressed numerically as year, month, day and are separated by a hyphen.
 Times are expressed on a 24-hour clock.
 Unless local regulations require otherwise.

 Use the date component from [Apple Design Resources](https://developer.apple.com/design/resources/){:target="_blank"} for Shazam app:

 ![Dates properties](../links/Dates.PNG)

 {: .warning }
-Don’t use slashes in dates: the 3/5/22 format is used in America, which is different from the European one.
+Don’t use slashes in dates: the 3/5/22 format is used in America, which is different from the European standard.

 ## Symbols and icons